 VIBRATION PROBLEMS

-Excessive Vibration Possible Cause Correction Check mower deck and blade(s).
-Grass and debris lodged under mower deck.
+Possible Cause Correction Grass and debris lodged under mower deck.
 Clean out mower deck (p.
-26).
-Take mower to an authorized Honda servicing dealer for repair.
+23).
 Mechanical damage, such as a bent crankshaft.
-Replace or repair faulty components as necessary.
+Have a servicing Honda dealer replace or repair faulty components as necessary.

 MOWING AND BAGGING PROBLEMS